TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 ### Performance Dashboards

-Now that you’ve seen what the performance metrics are and how they are meant to be used together, designing the dashboards become easier.
+Now that you've seen what the performance metrics are and how they are meant to be used together, designing the dashboards become easier.
 Armed with knowledge of vRealize Operations, creating all the dashboards can be done within a day.

-In DaaS, you’re outnumbered by your users.
+In DaaS, you're outnumbered by your users.
 There are users than administrators, and problems can also come from non users.
 As a result, there is a good chance that by the time you look into the problem, 5 minute have passed or the problem no longer happens.
 This means the performance dashboard should show you a trend, not just the present time or a point in time in the past.

 The dashboard needs to cover